Foggalong/edinburgh-math-latex/README.md

-# edinburgh-math-latex
+# Edinburgh LaTeX
-LaTeX styles for School of Math, University of Edinburgh
+LaTeX styles files for School of Math, University of Edinburgh.